-Rule 23 amendments underway
+Rule 23 amendments

 The Committee has put the following three topics on hold: Ascertainability; Rule 68 and offers of judgement; and Settlement Class Certification.
 It has removed cy pres and issue classes from its agenda.